gojek/clickstream-web/README.md

 #### track

-Dispatched a new event.
+Dispatches a new event.
 Returns a promise, which can be used to get the status of the track call, use for error handling.

 ```
 clckstrm.track(payload);